About Beloved Community Circles

 What is the Beloved Community Circle Network?

 We are a network of small (but mighty!) local groups of people who 1) practice mindfulness together, 2) care for one another, in times of joy and hardship, and 3) commit to taking mindful action together to address racial injustice and the climate crisis.
-Beloved Community Circles (BCC) emerged from the Earth Holders Community, the Plum Village climate justice initiative, and is envisioned as a form that supports committed practitioners who wish to organize themselves toward what Ven.
-Thich Nhat Hanh calls the Action Dimension: moving towards alleviating suffering in the world through participation in social justice movements large and small.
+Beloved Community Circles (BCC) emerged from the Earth Holders Community, the Plum Village climate justice initiative, and is envisioned as a form that supports people who wish to organize themselves toward what Thich Nhat Hanh calls the Action Dimension: moving towards alleviating suffering in the world through participation in social justice movements large and small, rooted in mindfulness and ethics.

 What is the Plum Village Community?